Why I Came to Jesus: Calling (Luke 5:1-11)

 One minute you’re the smelliest, dirtiest person in the crowd.
 The next minute you’re one-on-one with Jesus.
 If I were Peter, I’d be wondering what Jesus was going to say when he’s done preaching.
 Part of me would be breathlessly waiting for Jesus’ next words to me one-on-one.
 If Jesus changed my name to Rock last time, what is he going to say to me this time?
 And part of me would hope that Jesus would just keep on preaching.
 I’d be afraid of what was going to come up next.

 But here’s the point.
 Jesus was taking the initiative in Peter’s life, just like he takes the initiative in ours.
 God moves near to us in Jesus Christ with welcoming arms.
-No matter who you are, no matter what you’ve done, God comes to you and he keeps coming to you and he keeps extending his love to you.
+No matter who you are, no matter what you’ve done, God comes to you, and he keeps coming to you, and he keeps extending his love to you.
 He’s reaching into your life, and he’s doing so with great love.
 He’s arranging circumstances so that he has another chance to meet you – to talk to you, to touch you.
 Jesus is drawing you closer to him.

 Make no mistake – when Jesus speaks to you, it’s no accident.
-It’s never a co-incidence when Jesus begins to work in your life.
+It’s never a coincidence when Jesus begins to work in your life.
 It’s part of God’s eternal plan.
 Ephesians 1 says, “His unchanging plan has always been to adopt us into his own family by bringing us to himself through Jesus Christ.
-And this gave him great pleasure…He chose us from the beginning, and all things happen just as he decided long ago” (Ephesians 1:5, 11).
+And this gave him great pleasure… He chose us from the beginning, and all things happen just as he decided long ago” (Ephesians 1:5, 11).

 Have you sensed that God might be taking the initiative in your life?
 Drawing you to ask Christ into your life?
 Have you felt the gentle tugging going on at the heart level?
 Have people around you perhaps even been trying to point the way?
-Do you think the reason that you’re here this weekend is because God brought you here?
+Do you think the reason that you’re here this weekend is that God brought you here?
 You’re not here by accident.
 God has been working in your life.
 How do you respond to the call of Jesus?
-The firs t step is to be open to his initiative in your life.
+The first step is to be open to his initiative in your life.
 Recognize that God is at work in your life.

 Here’s the second attitude: